Joel Waterman: CF Montréal

 On January 14, 2020, Waterman transferred to Major League Soccer club Montreal Impact.
 With this transfer, Waterman made history as the first ever player from the Canadian Premier League to be sold to an MLS club.
 He made his debut for the Impact on February 19 against Saprissa in a CONCACAF Champions League match.
 He made his MLS debut for the Impact in their season opener against the New England Revolution on February 29.
 Upon completion of the 2021 MLS season, CF Montréal announced that they would be exercising the option on Waterman's contract for 2022.
 In 2022, he became a regular starter for the club.
 During the 2022 season, he scored his first goal for Montreal against Orlando City on May 7, netting the opener in an eventual 4-1 victory.
 On August 4, he scored in the fourth minute of stoppage time to secure a 2-1 win over the Columbus Crew.
+In March 2023 Waterman signed a new contract with Montreal through 2024, with an option for 2025.
+In November 2024, Waterman would sign a contract extension through the 2027 season, with an option for 2028.

+Chicago Fire

+In August 2025, Waterman was traded to Chicago Fire FC in exchange for $500,000 in General Allocation Money and $100,000 in performance-based money.

 International career

 He was called up to the Canadian senior national team for the first time for a national team camp in January 2021.
 He earned several more call-ups to the squad during 2021 and 2022.
 On November 11, 2022, he made his debut for Canada in a friendly against Bahrain.
 On November 13, Waterman was named to Canada's squad for the 2022 FIFA World Cup.

+In June 2024, Waterman was named to Canada's squad for the 2024 Copa América, as an injury replacement for Junior Hoilett.